srenevey/ode-solvers/README.md

 type State = Vector3<f64>;
 ```

-The state representation of the system is based on the SVector&lt;T,D&gt; structure defined in the [nalgebra](http://nalgebra.org/) crate.
+The state representation of the system is based on the SVector&lt;T,D&gt; structure defined in the [nalgebra](https://nalgebra.org/) crate.
 For convenience, ode-solvers re-exports six types to work with systems of dimension 1 to 6: Vector1&lt;T&gt;,..., Vector6&lt;T&gt;.
 For higher dimensions, the user should import the nalgebra crate and define a SVector&lt;T,D&gt;  where the second type parameter of SVector is a dimension.
 Note that the type T must be f64.
 For instance, for a 9-dimensional system, one would have:

 ```rust
 type State = SVector<f64, 9>;
 ```

-Alternativly, one can also use the DVector structure from the [nalgebra](http://nalgebra.org/) as the state representation.
-When using a DVector, the number of rows in the DVector defines the dimension of the system.
+Alternativly, one can also use the DVector&lt;T&gt; structure from the [nalgebra](https://nalgebra.org/) crate as the state representation.
+When using a DVector&lt;T&gt;, the number of rows in the DVector&lt;T&gt; defines the dimension of the system.

 ```rust
 type State = DVector<f64>;